 Treats For Rabbits

 Although rabbits could live on grass hay and water alone, you can add more flavor to their life with green, leafy vegetables and, as treats, some root vegetables or some fruit.
-Hey!Berries are a manufactured treat that are another tasty option.
-They provide nutritious foraging, because they are healthy treats that encourage foraging behavior, which also engages the mind.

 The House Rabbit Society recommends 1 cup of leafy greens for every 2 pounds of body weight.
 This means it’s important to know how much your rabbit weighs.
 Knowing your rabbit’s weight not only helps you know how much to feed, but it’s also good to monitor your buddy’s weight, as changes in weight can signal the need for a vet visit.
 The fresh greens can be offered all at once or throughout the day.